MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Database is offline

-For detailed information regarding the issue, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error).
+Refers to a scenario where a SQL Server database attempts to reconnect to a SQL Server authentication mode.
+For detailed information regarding the scenario, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error).

 ### Database permissions